 Every year, the Edson College of Nursing & Health Innovation at Arizona State University proudly welcomes back its Golden Graduates to celebrate their Golden Reunion.
 This special event honors graduates who have reached the milestone of 50 years since their graduation.
 These alumni, known as Golden Graduates, are invited back to campus to reconnect, reminisce, and relive their cherished memories.

-ASU Roybal Center seeks applications to conduct NIH Stage I-III randomized clinical trials that will develop and test mechanisms of behavioral change (MoBC)-driven and technology-enabled behavioral and lifestyle interventions for older adults living alone with cognitive decline.
-We will award two projects at $150,000 total (direct + indirect) each per year for two years, starting June 1, 2025 (pending NIA approval).
+ASU Roybal Center seeks applications to conduct NIH Stage 0-IV clinical trials that will develop and test mechanisms of behavioral change (MoBC)-driven and technology-enabled behavioral and lifestyle interventions for older adults living alone with cognitive decline.